 Matthew 16:18 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.

-- • That is a great comfort in a world of increasing terrorism and moral decline.
+- • Jesus' love and care for and protection of the church is a great comfort in a world of increasing terrorism and moral decline.

 Acts 12:5 So Peter was kept in prison, but the church was earnestly praying to God for him.

 - •• The local church in Jerusalem was diligently praying for Peter.
 I need that.
 I need and appreciate people praying for me.
 Often those who do so are in your local church.

 - • I tell my grown-up children, “We pray every night for you.”
 And that blesses them.

 • Church people tell me, “You are in our prayers,” and that blesses me.

 Acts 13:1 In the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.